Conservation News

 The U.S. Fish and Wildlife Service produces the Stamp, which raises approximately $40 MILLION in sales each year.
 These crucial dollars are deposited into the Migratory Bird Conservation Fund, and they go toward the acquisition or lease of habitat in the National Refuge System from willing sellers.
 Eighty-five years after the Stamp was established, sales of the Duck Stamp to hunters, bird watchers, outdoor enthusiasts, and collectors have raised more than $1 BILLION.
 This amount has gone to conserve SIX MILLION acres of wetland and grassland habitat for birds and other wildlife, providing meaningful opportunities to enjoy our National Wildlife Refuge System.

 Duck Stamps still cost only $25 (the face value) each.
-You can buy your Duck Stamp in person at the next BAS Monthly Meeting and can purchase a holder to attach your stamp to your binoculars for $1.
+You can buy your Duck Stamp in person at the next BAS Monthly Meeting and can purchase a holder to attach your stamp to your binoculars or backpack for $1.
 OR you can buy your Duck Stamps by mail by adding just $1 extra per order for as many stamps as you want to purchase at one time.

 To purchase your stamps by mail, send your order with the following information: